CS-C0der/BankProject/README.md

 ## Presentation ##

-A full presentation of the functionalities of the projects and the thinking behind it can be viewed here:
+A full presentation of the functionalities of this project and the thinking behind it can be viewed here:

 https://www.youtube.com/watch?v=Wbdmvy40pyc